How to Submit a Case

 The California Innocence Project will review a case post-conviction and post-sentencing.
 The California Innocence Project will not provide legal assistance during the time of pre-trial or trial.

-In order to submit a case to the California Innocence Project for consideration, the inmate must complete and sign the Case Screening Questionnaire.
-The questionnaire requests specific supporting documents that must also be submitted before the review process can begin.
+In order to submit a case to the California Innocence Project for consideration, the inmate must complete and sign the Case Screening Application.
+The application requests specific supporting documents that must also be submitted before the review process can begin.
 DO NOT submit any transcripts unless a California Innocence Project representative speaks to you and requests them.
 It is highly recommended to submit only photocopies of legal documents due to the fact that the California Innocence Project is not responsible for the loss of returned mail.

 Otherwise, materials may be mailed to the California Innocence Project at 225 Cedar Street, San Diego, CA 92101.
 With pre-authorization from a California Innocence Project representative, documents can be hand delivered to the security desk at 350 Cedar Street, San Diego, CA 92101, Attn: California Innocence Project.
 Walk-ins will not be accepted.
 The California Innocence Project will not accept hand-delivered documents without pre-authorization.